European Couples Trip - Habers Go to London

 There were no easy rebooking options until the next day which wouldn’t work for us since our kids and my mother-in-law really wanted us back that night.
 Also, while the trip was amazing and relaxing and just what we needed, we were also ready to head back home to our own bed and have a little more daily routine in our lives.

-Since my wife was travelling for work she was able to get the travel agent to rebook her on a United Airlines nonstop flight that left pretty much left around the same time.
+Since my wife was traveling for work she was able to get the travel agent to rebook her on a United Airlines nonstop flight that left pretty much left around the same time.
 I was not as fortunate as I was travelling on our own dime and I am way too cheap to rebook a walkup ticket on another airline.
 So I was stuck with British Airways or their partner airline, American.
 I looked at all the departures over different cities in the US and the only one that would end up working would be to take British Airways on a nice A350 to PHX (Phoenix Arizona) and then connect back up to O’Hare.
 This would take me 3 – 4 hours out of my way and overfly Chicago and I would end up landing after midnight instead of late afternoon.

 British Airways and Regulations Make It Up To Us